luthersystems/docs/common-operation-script/quickstart/README.md

 \
 **NOTE**: Configuring the default go tests allow you to profile the code through the UI as well!
 There are 2 environment variables which you need to set to custom values before each test, and any go command in general; `GOPATH` and `SUBSTRATE_PLUGIN_FILE`.
 There's a script that automates this process however there's no way of utilising it automatically in the IDE.
 Run that script to download the latest substrate plugin and by looking at the exported variables, find the valid values for the `GOPATH` and `SUBSTRATE_PLUGIN_FILE` env vars (as of now the `GOPATH` value is `/tmp/substrateplugingopath`) Navigate to Run > Edit Configurations... > Templates > Go Test.&#x20;

-* Set both env vars to the values you recorded in the last step.&#x20;
+- Set both env vars to the values you recorded in the last step.&#x20;
-* Tick the 'Use all custom build tags' checkbox.&#x20;
+- Tick the 'Use all custom build tags' checkbox.&#x20;
-* Add the following to the 'Go tool arguments' input box: `-parallel 50`.
+- Add the following to the 'Go tool arguments' input box: `-parallel 50`.
 Feel free to experiment with this value and add additional relevant arguments in the future.
 Now every new test config that you create will automatically contain these 2 environment variables.&#x20;

 **Optional**: A default run all configuration can be found in `./.run/go_test.run.xml` Goland will automatically load this configuration for you (requires 2020.1+) You can use it to run the tests.
 You may also wish to create a run configuration for the different go test tags, this will allow you to run all the tests relevant to a feature.

 ## Auth Flow

-Scaffold is configurable to allow users to authenticate using any number of IDPs that support OAuth2 (see UserAuthentications description in the API docs).
+Sandbox is configurable to allow users to authenticate using any number of IDPs that support OAuth2 (see UserAuthentications description in the API docs).

 Users specify one or more UserAuthentications which reference existing AuthenticationProviders in the system.
 The AuthenticationProviders define IDP settings that are used to authenticate and validate the tokens generated by the IDP.